balanced-ops/vagabond/README.md

 ln -s vagabond/Vagrantfile
 ```

+There's an experimental `install.py` to setup this for you, but it's not done yet and I'm not sure if it's needed.

 ## Customizations

 Most developers will have custom settings, i.e. locations on where code will be stored,